You can seek clarity

 You can access additional benefits

 Through Benefits finder in the CommBank app, we may be able to find government or other benefits you may be eligible for.
-We have also recently increased some of our term deposit rates, providing several options to earn a return well above the cash rate.
-In addition to increasing our 12-month term deposit rate for personal customers for a limited time, CommBank is taking steps to help free up household cashflow for our personal customers.
+We also have some special term deposit rates, providing several options to earn a return well above the cash rate.
+CommBank is also taking steps to help free up household cash flow for our personal customers.

 You can access free childcare

 The Early Childhood Education and Care Relief Package was announced on 2 April to provide assistance to childcare centres to pay their staff and remain open if they have active enrolments.
 This boost will enable parents and registered carers to obtain free childcare from approved centres, effective 6 April until 30 June 2020.